abra-hub/abra/content/blog/2022-02-16-a-perspective-on-transdisciplinary-praxis.md

 The chosen images for this article are taken from the Master of Arts thesis work (ViCCA-programme, Aalto-ARTS) by Cynthia Blanchette, which investigates the concept of stray and its relation to a bog.
 The project focuses on a tiny nature reserve called Slåttmossen in the outskirts of Helsinki.
 Blanchette’s thesis consisted of theoretical work, practice-based work, documentation of hands-on experimental fieldwork, such as a weekly practice of documenting bog happenings, picking cigarette butts from the bog as evidence and collecting samples of microscopic life to be observed under a microscope.
 It also included experiments in transferring bog-fragments to a textile and a bog-stray rescue operation.
 This multifaceted project culminated in a wearable system, a kind of uniform, designed to protect the boundaries and porosities of both the human body and the bog terrain during encounters.
 This artifact, the uniform, delves into a complexity of concepts, such as power, control, domestication, protection, safety, care, porosity, and also environmental justice - in a comparable manner to how societal and cultural categories, defined borders, regulations and expectations are constructed.
 Additionally, Blanchette developed and wove the bog camouflage textile for her uniform with a pattern based on microscopic images of human macrophage cells which help eliminate foreign substances by engulfing foreign materials and initiating an immune response.

-In her work Blanchette often uses the term porous in multiple contexts from human skin and human activity to wetlands being inherently porous and further in seeing her position as an artist, who leaves the narrative open to those who come across the uniform porous-boundary system to create their own stories (Blanchette 2021).
+In her work Blanchette often uses the term porous in multiple contexts from human skin and human activity to wetlands being inherently porous and further in seeing her position as an artist, who leaves the narrative open to those who come across the uniform porous-boundary system to create their own stories [^5].
 Furthermore in relation to porosity and transdisciplinary artistic praxis one can ask: is it possible to rebuild relations through porous-praxis to create a context in which there are no strays, and disciplines are inclusive and merging?

 ![Microscopic images of lively water samples, bacteria, plant cells, protozoa and microscopic animals mixing and thriving off of each other, Slåttmossen Nature Reserve, 2021.](/img/uploads/slattmosen-biofilia-2-2021-1-.jpg "Microscopic images of lively water samples, bacteria, plant cells, protozoa and microscopic animals mixing and thriving off of each other, Slåttmossen Nature Reserve, 2021.")